PolieBotics/PolieBotics/cryptography.md

    - A network (`PUBLIC_KEY_GEN_MODEL`) learns how to produce *cooperative* keys that benefit Bob’s decryption specifically.

 4. **Practical Limits**
-   - The environment data acts like a one-time pad—somewhat ephemeral.
-Real security remains purely illustrative; the system is for conceptual, differentiable cryptographic modeling.
+   - Real security remains purely illusory; the system is for conceptual, differentiable cryptographic modeling.

-Overall, this pseudo-code highlights a *two-phase capture* structure enabling Bob and Eve to reacquire the scene for final decryption—further emphasizing how ephemeral context complicates eavesdropping attempts.